ovh/docs/pages/cloud/private-cloud/interface-secure/guide.en-ca.md

 ![First SMS](images/SMS1.png){.thumbnail}

-As you will see, this message contains:
+This message contains:

 - the user with the **token validator** permission who received the SMS.
 This can help you manage the tokens to be validated if you have entered your phone number in several user accounts.
 - the name of the operation that requires validation
 - the operation ID
 - validation token
-- a link to validate the operation (please note, if your phone is not connected to a network whose [IP is authorised](https://docs.ovh.com/gb/en/private-cloud/control-panel-ovh-private-cloud/#security), the page will not appear).
+- a link to validate the operation (please note, if your phone is not connected to a network whose [IP is authorised](../control-panel-ovh-private-cloud/#security), the page will not appear).

 To validate the operation, log in via the link shown in the message.
 Then go to the `Operation Validation`{.action} section.